 - Perform investigator, NCI sponsored, and pharmaceutical company sponsored Phase I-III clinical trials that will foster novel treatments and improve clinical outcomes.

 - Create partnerships with basic, clinical, and population sciences faculty at UNC, other universities, and industry.

 - Refine combined modality approaches integrating surgery, radiation, and chemotherapy in treatment of localized tumors.

 - Develop academic and community networks of oncologists from all disciplines to participate in clinical trials and collect relevant biospecimens.

 - Collect biospecimens to identify tumor and host characteristics associated with outcomes to recognize and exploit heterogeneity within diagnoses permitting us to refine treatments using patient specific tissue-based and germline genetic factors.

 - Develop and refine new trial methodologies through analysis of our own and cooperative group trials.

 The program revolves around its Developmental Therapeutics group (DTG) hub, which focuses on early phase trials in solid and hematologic malignancies.
 This group has members from our major disease-specific research groups as well as faculty in brain tumors, sarcomas, and other rare diseases.
 Human translational concepts that emerge from the basic and population sciences are also coordinated and supported through this mechanism.
 Our biostatisticians provide service to program members through collaboration as well as new research into clinical science methodology.
 Strong disease-specific sub-groups with larger translational and clinical trials portfolios include GI, GU, hematologic, melanoma, and thoracic malignancies.

-The program is led by Dr. Claire Dees, MD, a leader in early phase clinical trials, pharmacogenomics, and breast oncology and Dr. Neil Hayes, MD, a leader in translational cancer genomics.
+The program is led by Claire Dees, MD, a leader in early phase clinical trials, pharmacogenomics, and breast oncology.